lananhdo19/Ridr/README.md

 # Ridr
-### A website allowing students to request and offer rides home from other students
+A website allowing students to request and offer rides home from other students.
+Technologies: HTML, CSS, PHP, ANGULAR, MYSQL, PHPMYADMIN